Young Carer Grant

 - Constant Attendance Allowance - at or above the normal maximum rate with an Industrial Injuries Disablement benefit or with a War Disablement Pension.
 Read more about Constant Attendance Allowance

-- equivalent EU disability benefit - a disability benefit from an EU member state, Norway, Switzerland, Iceland and Lichtenstein.
+- an equivalent EU disability benefit - a disability benefit from an EU member state, Norway, Switzerland, Iceland or Liechtenstein.
 You will need advice about this as it may depend on which benefit it is.
+Find out how to get advice.

 If you care for someone that doesn’t get one of these benefits